eclipse-cyclonedds/cyclonedds/examples/index.rst

 Configuration parameters for Eclipse CycloneDDS are expressed in XML and grouped together in a single XML file.
-To use a custom XML configuration in an application, the ``CYCLONEDDS_URI`` environment variable needs to be set prior to starting the application and pointed to the location of the configuration file to be used.
+To use a custom XML configuration in an application, the ``CYCLONEDDS_URI`` environment variable needs to be set before starting the application and pointed to the location of the configuration file to be used.

 | *Example*